Sadtut/project/readme.markdown

+# Git Essintal  (a tuts+ premium course)
-IT'S read me file to give newcomers a quick view on how to  (a tuts+ premium course) deal with Git
+IT'S read me file to give newcomers a quick view on how to deal with Git

 let us begin